Sign In

 Transportation and Travel Rules

 The Federal ACAA changes have significantly impacted ESA travel rights, aligning more closely with service animal guidelines.
-In Michigan, this means ESAs may not automatically qualify for free accommodation in airlines, and owners should verify current airline policies before making travel arrangements.
+In Michigan, this means ESA may not automatically qualify for free accommodation in airlines, and owners should verify current airline policies before making travel arrangements.
 Other public transport modes such as buses or trains may have different policies based on company regulations.

 Employment and Workplace Considerations

-While ESAs do not have the right to accompany their owners into all workplaces under Michigan law, employers are encouraged to consider requests for reasonable accommodation on a case-by-case basis.
+While ESA do not have the right to accompany their owners into all workplaces under Michigan law, employers are encouraged to consider requests for reasonable accommodation on a case-by-case basis.
 If an ESA is needed to help manage workplace stress or other conditions, discussions should be open and backed by proper documentation to seek reasonable adjustments or allowances.

 Documentation, Requirements, and Processes in Michigan